JunyiZhou-Conny/PediatricSavior/README.md

 ##### Regarding Sign-up

 1. It’s important to note that our application features two distinct interfaces: one for admins and another for non-admins.
 Admins, who are typically doctors conducting research, have access to a comprehensive set of tools, whereas non-admins, mostly residents participating in the research, will have a more focused experience.
 For normal users signing up on our website, you will be automatically assigned the non-admin/resident permission where only the chatbot feature can be utilized.
-Admins account are only assigned after review.
+An account will only be made an admin account after it is made and after review.
 If you need admin access, reach out to this email address: JZHO349@emory.edu.
 2. If you are a first-time user, we only allow email addresses ending with emory.edu and morehouse.edu.
-We will try to make it avaivable for general access once we find the time is ripe.
+We will try to make it available for general access once we find the time is ripe.

 ##### Airway Management Assistant

 1. Please be patient while the chatbot initializes.
 Sometimes due to network connection, you might need to respond "Begin Simulation" twice to allow proper conversation.
 Nevertheless, this is quite rare.
-2. Resetting the conversation without hitting the save button will result int history loss.
+2. Resetting the conversation without hitting the save button will result in history loss.
 So remember to save the conversation if you want it to be stored in the database.
-3. After updating the instruction on the instruction page, remember to activate the instruction through hitting the reset button in the chatbot interface
+3. After updating the instruction on the instruction page, remember to activate the instruction by hitting the reset button in the chatbot interface

 ##### Chat History
 The chat history feature allows users to view past conversations by entering a participant ID.
 This feature is accessible through the main interface once the user is authenticated.
-Be sure to remember your own participant ID.
+Be sure to remember your participant ID.
 Enter a valid participant ID.
 Click on "Fetch History" to view the chat logs of the specific participant.

 ##### Instruction Editor

 1. The instruction editor allows users to prompt-tune the GPT.
 You can edit however you want, but you will be responsible for all the changes you have made.
 We recommend documenting your adjustment for GPT.
-2. Be sure to click save button on the Instruction page, when you go back to the chatbot interface, hit reset to activate the new instruction.
+2. Be sure to click the save button on the Instruction page, when you go back to the chatbot interface, hit reset to activate the new instruction.

 ## FrontEnd Design
 <a name="react-framework-chatbot-interface"></a>